I designed a curated guided tour experience for exploring street art in a more fun and interactive way.

 How can we create a guided tour feature that empowers users to explore and connect with street art year-round, independent of festival events?

-Through collaboration with stakeholders, we refined the information architecture and content structure to align with the evolving problem space.
-A key modification was designing walking tours as a unique type of collection, inspired by the simplicity and curation of a Spotify playlist but tailored for murals.
-These tours incorporate an interactive element, bridging digital content with physical exploration.
-Mapped in an ordered sequence within a walkable radius, the walking tours offer a curated journey that blends navigation with storytelling, emphasizing engagement with the murals and their surroundings.
+A key change was designing walking tours as a unique collection type, inspired by the simplicity of a Spotify playlist but tailored for murals.
+These tours integrate digital content with physical exploration, offering a curated journey that blends navigation and storytelling, all within a walkable radius.

 User testing and iterations